Kananaskis Country

 Kananaskis Country (also known as K-Country) is a multi-use area located west of Calgary in the foothills and front ranges of the Canadian Rockies, Alberta, Canada.
+Kananaskis Country has also been referred to as a recreation area, a park system, and a planning area.

-Its western edge borders Banff National Park and the Alberta-British Columbia border.
+The area's western edge borders Banff National Park and the Alberta-British Columbia border.
 The region owes its name to the Kananaskis River, which was named by John Palliser in 1858 after a legendary Cree Native.
 Covering an area of approximately 4000 sqkm, Kananaskis Country was established by the Alberta Government in 1978 to provide a variety of land uses and designations.
 Land uses include resource extraction activities (such as forestry, cattle grazing, water, oil and gas), recreation, power generation, and residential communities.
 Land designations include public land and protected areas.